How to Prepare For a Ski Trip In a Motorhome

-In most ski resorts there are only a few small shops, so it’s difficult to carry groceries back to the van, and you won’t want to move the van if you can help it.
+In most ski resorts there are only a few small shops, so it’s difficult to carry lots of groceries back to the van and you won’t want to have to move the van if you can help it.

 18. Take a water container and funnel

-This helps to fill the fresh water tank by hand.
+- This helps to fill the fresh water tank by hand as needed.

-Very often water taps on a site are switched off during Winter so there may not be the option of using a hose.
+- Very often water taps on a site are switched off during Winter so there may not be the option of using a hose.

-Usually, there’s a drying room for boots and clothes.
+- Usually there’s a drying room for boots and clothes on site.

-- We wear a dressing gown to walk to the shower block, it saves taking lots of bulky clothes into a narrow cubicle!
+- We wear a dressing gown to walk to the shower block, it basically saves taking lots of bulky clothes into a narrow cubicle.

 21. If you’re going at Christmas

-It’s then that the locals and tourists arrive for the skiing and it won’t go quiet, until the schools go back.
+- From Boxing Day until after New Years Day, the locals and tourists arrive for the skiing and it won’t go quiet until the schools return.

 22. Ensure you have travel insurance

-Checking, that it covers you for skiing and any other activities that you may do.
+- Travel insurance is so important and checking it covers for skiing and any other activities that you may do is even more so.

 23. There are some great campsites

-Campsites often have the ski bus stop regularly outside the entrance, therefore, you shouldn’t have to worry about getting to the ski lifts.
+Campsites often have a ski bus stopping regularly outside the entrance, therefore, you shouldn’t have to worry about getting to the ski lifts.